hashicorp/vault/website/source/docs/concepts/policies.html.md

         }
         ```

+    * If any parameters are specified, all non-specified parameters are allowed,
+      unless `allowed_parameters` is also set, in which case normal rules apply.

 Parameter values also support prefix/suffix globbing.
 Globbing is enabled by
 prepending or appending or prepending a splat (`*`) to the value: